 [Section 146B inserted by No. 40 of 1987 s.
 73.]

 146C.
-Power to appoint scrutineers
+Scrutineers, appointment of

 (1) Where the relevant number is more than one —

 (a) each group may appoint not more than 3 scrutineers to represent the candidates included in that group at the scrutiny and count of votes at each place where such scrutiny and count are conducted under section 146G or 146H;